rydmike/flex_seed_scheme/README.md

       tones: FlexTones.vivid(Brightness.dark),
     );
 ```

+### Separate Key Colors to Seed Each Main Color Group

 You can use separate key colors as seeds to generate the primary, secondary and tertiary tonal
 palettes.
 If no key color for `secondaryKey` and/or `tertiaryKey` are provided, they use
 `primaryKey` color as their seed color value.